-The SDG Leadership Academy will give students a remarkable opportunity to help integrate global norms into the work of the Office of the Mayor of Los Angeles in planning and implementing a broad range of critical policy issues.
+The SDG Leadership Academy gives students a remarkable opportunity to help integrate global norms into the work of the Office of the Mayor of Los Angeles in planning and implementing a broad range of critical policy issues.

-USC will be selecting up to 6 students to be a part of the SDG Leadership Academy, working alongside students from other universities and colleges, and for the Office of the Mayor of Los Angeles, Eric Garcetti.
+USC will be selecting a total of 4 students to be a part of the SDG Leadership Academy, working in support of the Office of the Mayor of Los Angeles, with USC IIGH faculty and staff.

 Please note the following:

-- The determination of who is chosen for each project will be made by the faculty/university in charge of that project, in coordination with the city.
+- The determination of who is chosen for the project will be made in coordination with the city.

 Students can expect to achieve the following through participation:

 - Impact policy-making by bringing global norms to bear on urgent local issues.

 - Act as “consultants” to LA Mayor Eric Garcetti’s office, the United Nations and community stakeholders.

 - Work with partners, including city officials, U.N. offices, and USC faculty.

 - Gain skills and work experience in community engagement, research, data visualization, communication strategies, public speaking and networking.